MicrosoftDocs/fabric-docs/docs/data-engineering/lakehouse-api.md

 ## Load to tables

 This API surfaces the capabilities of the [Load to Tables](load-to-tables.md) Lakehouse feature.
-With this API it's possible to load CSV and parquet files to new or existing Delta Lake tables in the Lakehouse.
+With this API, it's possible to load CSV and parquet files to new or existing Delta Lake tables in the Lakehouse.

 This API is asynchronous, so three steps are required:

-1. Upload files and folders using OneLake API's to Lakehouse's ```Files``` section.
+1. Upload files and folders using OneLake APIs to Lakehouse's ```Files``` section.
 1. Submit Load to Tables API request.
-1. Track the status of the operation until completion
+1. Track the status of the operation until completion.

 The following sections assume the files were already uploaded.